Pecore-Cielo-Verde-Azzurro-Cammino

 Igreja da Graça

 Also highly recommended is Jardim das Portas do Sol, which unfortunately I didn’t get to visit, so I’ll await your news from the garden if you go.
+Maybe check out these city tours that will surely show you the most interesting spots in Santarém!

 A stone’s throw from the center stands Santarem Hostel, the hostel I feel confident recommending due to its excellent location near the major points of interest mentioned earlier, and a shopping center where you can eat and shop.
 The price-quality ratio is good, at 20 euros including sweet and savory breakfast in an 8-bed mixed dorm, with hot showers and functioning Wi-Fi.
 The owner’s tips were invaluable; he provided me with a city map and explained how to get back on the Portuguese Way the next day.
 Additionally, he recommended a reasonably priced restaurant (with Portuguese specialties) just a short walk from the hostel.
 Lastly, it was nice to have a chat with him by the fireplace, a great relaxing moment for a pilgrim.